nyberry/nyberrysite/blog/moser.md

 And what if the patient with flu-like symptoms has contracted Weils disease, leptospirosis, while working on the farm's water supply?
 What if it is entering the second, immune phase, which is a very bad thing, and her kidneys and liver are failing as millions of tiny clots form in her bloodstream?
 You can fix leptospirosis, but it is best recognised while the patient still has working kidneys.

 I'm not trying to give anyone nightmares here.
-Those conditions are really rare.
-And happily, in the UK we have a pretty good healthcare system, through which even rare conditions like these tend to be diagnosed and treated in a timely fashion.
+Those conditions are pretty rare.
+And happily, we have a pretty good healthcare system, through which even rare conditions like these tend to be diagnosed and treated in a timely fashion.

 But have you paused to consider how this happens?